Week 29 2023

 • 50% of pupils attended school on 7 July (64% for state-funded primary and 27% for state-funded secondary)

-For data on how many schools were open on the day, see the School closures during the 2023 teacher strike transparency data.
+For data on how many schools were open on the day, see the School closures during the 2023 teacher strike transparency data (opens in a new tab).

 Help and support